backpackcloud/backpackcloud.github.io/_posts/episodes/2018-06-27-big-data-big-issues-and-epic-fails.md

 First, I loaded a GPS mock app for rooted devices on my Android phone.
 Then I started to "travel" the world sitting on my (un)comfortable chair at work.
 I did a lot of international travels, changing the country one after the other.
 Then I had a better idea: travel at blazing fast speeds on jammed roads.
 It was awesome!
 Waze grabbed my 2500 km/h speed and used it to compute the average speed and then removed the red lines over the roads.
 Then it routed more drivers to those roads because it thought they weren't jammed anymore.
 Yes, I caused the chaos!

 After one week messing up with Waze, I scored 5th on the weekly scoreboard and became a King!
 Anderson cried aloud for a moment while I laughed at his face.
 Months later, I published on my blog the step-by-step to do the trick.
-Few days after the post, Google sent an email banning me from the platform because I was "reporting too much".
+Few days after the post, Google sent me an email banning me from the platform because I was "reporting too much".

 Turns out the Complex Event Processing used by Waze was different from what I thought.